Updated September 17, 20255 min read

 3. Safeguard Documents

 Another important part of emergency preparation is making sure key documents, like insurance policies and personal documents, are up to date and secure.
-Be sure to understand your coverage and adjust it if it does not match what you learned in your risk assessment.
+It’s especially important to ensure you understand your homeowner’s insurance coverage and adjust it to protect your property against the risks in your area.
 Many people assume that insurance covers everything in a catastrophic event.
 But all too often, they are surprised to learn that a critical component, like flooding, is not covered until it is too late.
 Make copies of your documents, including digital copies, and keep your originals in a secure location, like a safe.
-Choosing a highly-rated fireproof and waterproof safe is critical to protecting your documents in a natural disaster.
-It’s important to remember that not all safes are truly equal in their fire ratings, despite what some may claim.
-Be sure to review the specifications carefully and choose a safe that meets rigorous testing standards to ensure your valuables are well-protected.

 Beyond safeguarding your documents, consider other essential security measures to protect your property.
 Although padlocks might seem insignificant compared to the power of nature, they can play a crucial role in protecting valuable items or securing sensitive areas within damaged structures.
-Whether you're locking up a storage room or securing a shed to prevent theft, a Master Lock padlock can be a small yet effective tool in maintaining security and order in the aftermath of a natural disaster.
+Whether you're locking up a storage room or securing a shed to prevent theft, a Master Lock padlock can be a small yet effective tool in maintaining security in the aftermath of a natural disaster.

 TMP Lots of things neatly aligned on a desk